-Employees are taxed through a withholding mechanism.
-The employer is required to withhold income tax and the employee's social security obligations from the employee's salary and to pay over the withheld amount to the appropriate authorities.
+the employee's salary and to pay over the withheld amounts to the appropriate authorities.

 Unless there has been an arithmetical error or the employee consents to this, excess payments made to an employee as a result of failure to enforce the law (e.g., failure to withhold taxes) cannot be recovered by the employer by deduction from later payments.